AntonSol919/linkspace/homepage/why.md

 Dedicated hosts have a role to play.
 But users can only get a good deal if they _could_ walk away without losing what is already there.

-[Option 2]{#option2}, blockchains, encodes exclusivity, scarcity, and inequality.
+[Option 2]{#option2}, blockchains.
+They are hyped to be many thinks, and some people want to believe blockchains will be the foundation of our digital space going forward.
+I don't see how.
+They encodes exclusivity, scarcity, and inequality.
+Very few useful systems require those things.

-These properties make it attractive for the people already invested, but are antithetical to the process of development.
-A successful system is born from a simple system.
-Most simple systems are hacked together to solve a problem, and a developer comes back _afterwards_ to optimize for utility.
+It makes them attractive for the people already invested, but these properties are antithetical to the process of development.
-That doesn't seem to happen when the system requires a chain of consent.
+Most successful system seem to share a common history.
+A developer builds something simple that works, then has the freedom to tweak and optimize for utility.
+That doesn't seem to happen when the building blocks require a complex chain of consent.

 Option 3, the [supernet](./basics.html), is the option that makes sense.
+It prevents data hosts from gaining all the leverage as they have in our current system.
+And they don't encode scarcity or consent as a core principle in the way blockchains do.

 This era of digital dictatorships and fiefdoms needs to end.
 Help speed things along.